rsnel/mpfaudioutils/README.md

 Using raw2mpf and mpf2raw
 -------------------------

-A list of examples reveal all the usecases of raw2mpf and mpf2raw.
+A list of examples reveal all the use cases of raw2mpf and mpf2raw.

 To extract programs from an audio stream you can do: